-The above percentages also shouldn’t be confused with the actual “probability of precipitation,” that percentage chance you see in forecasts.
-That is actually a (somewhat confusing) mix of the forecaster’s certainty that precipitation will form and the percentage of the area that it might occur in.
-(See here for a detailed explanation).
+The above percentages also shouldn’t be confused with the actual “Probability of Precipitation,” that chance of rain percentage you see in forecasts.
+The rain percentage meaning is easy to misinterpret.
+It’s actually a (somewhat confusing) mix of the forecaster’s certainty that precipitation will form and the percentage of the area where it might occur.

 Have any questions?
 Leave a comment below, and we will be glad to answer them.